Macdonald–Kelce Library: Florida Military Collection

 The collection began as a joint venture between the Suncoast Chapter Association of the United States Army and the University of Tampa.
 It was formally recognized by the Governor of Florida Reubin Askew on November 6, 1973 at the University of Tampa.
-The room housing the collection, located on the North end of the first floor, was dedicated on August 22, 1977.
-Established as a resource for scholars of American military history, it is "one of the largest private libraries of books and documents on military subjects in the Southeast United States.
+The collection was dedicated on August 22, 1977.
+Established as a resource for scholars of American military history, it is "one of the largest private libraries of books and documents on military subjects in the Southeast United States."
 Contrary to its name, it "contains works that reflect military as well as semi-military topics (e.g., peace, medicine, fiction) in geographic areas other than Florida."

-Originally, there were classrooms housed in the Florida Military Collection and even the local public television station would periodically broadcast from there.
+Originally, there were classrooms housed in the room located on the North end of the first floor, and the local public television station would periodically broadcast from there.
+It then became the room for Florida Military Collection until 2024, and is now the library's collaboration lab.

-University of Tampa Institutional Repository
+University of Tampa Institutional Repository (UoTIR)

-The library also curates the University of Tampa's institutional repository, which is "a digital service that collects, preserves, and distributes the intellectual output of the UT community."
+The library also curates the University of Tampa's Institutional Repository, which is "a digital service that collects, preserves, and distributes the intellectual output of the UT community."